SumanKumar891/Cow_activity/README.md

-Windows:
+2)Windows:

-MUST INSTALL THE FOLLOWING:
+**MUST INSTALL THE FOLLOWING:

-Install Using Powershell
+->Install Using Powershell

 When installing the software via PowerShell, we must ensure the local Get-ExecutionPolicy is not set to restricted.
 Chocolately suggests using Bypass to bypass the policy to get things installed or AllSigned for increased security.